-Execution of a standing overhead press may appear to be a simple movement, but technique is often difficult to nail down due to muscle imbalances and mobility issues.
-Teaching a client to properly prepare for the movement, engage the core and remain focused on form is no easy task.
+Execution of a standing overhead barbell press may appear to be a simple movement, but technique is often difficult to nail down due to muscle imbalances and mobility issues.
+Teaching a personal training client to properly prepare for the movement, engage the core, and remain focused on form is no easy task.

-An overhead press is the best overall exercise to hit the deltoids, especially the middle deltoid, and upper traps, but it also is plenty taxing on the core and stability muscles of the lower body.
+An overhead press is the best overall exercise to hit the deltoids, especially the middle deltoid, as well as upper traps, but it also is plenty taxing on the core and stability muscles of the lower body.

 Why a Barbell?

 Working with barbells symbolizes serious strength gains for a reason: they are able to be heavily loaded and require a command of joint stability and core bracing that machines do not.